 Treating celiac disease involves switching to a gluten-free diet.
 People with autoimmune-related hypothyroidism might try going gluten-free to see whether their symptoms improve.

-Reducing the intake of highly processed foods and added sugars may help improve symptoms, manage weight, and boost overall well-being.
+Reducing the intake of ultra-processed foods and added sugars may help improve symptoms, manage weight, and boost overall well-being.

 - fast food